Best Inflatable Kayak

 Top Choices: 3 Rated Inflatable Kayaks

-(links take you over to the kayak on Amazon - more on the kayaks below)
+(links take you over to the item on Amazon - more on these below)

-The truth is, inflatables can actually be incredibly durable, and not only that, track and move around just as well as many of the traditional solid kayaks on the market.
+The truth is, inflatables can actually be incredibly durable, and not only that, track and move around just as well as many of the traditional solid yaks on the market.

 We’re going to take a look at the best inflatable kayaks, and some of the different types.
-Tandem inflatables, inflatables for the sea, inflatable kayaks that can be fished from, and we'll also take a look at some of the cheaper options.
+Single kayaks, tandems, sea, rough and calm water, and vessels that can be fished from, and we'll also take a look at some of the cheaper options.

 What Are The Pros And Cons Of An Inflatable Kayak?

-Is an inflatable the best choice for you?
+Is a blow-up the best choice for you?

 It’s really going to depend on your circumstances.
 As with everything, there are pros and cons.
 Factors to consider include how far away you live from the water, to the types of water you intend to paddle around.